 However, data collection for computer vision training is expensive and labor-intensive.
 It’s especially challenging to build big image datasets due to the rarity of events, privacy, requirements of industry experts for labeling, and the expense and manual effort needed to record visual data.
 These obstacles are the reason why image data augmentation has become an important research field.

-• Data Privacy: Privacy in computer vision is becoming a key issue and further complicating data collection.
-Regulations such as the EU General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA) limit how consumer data can be used to train machine learning models.
-This limits the extent to which real-world data can be gathered and drives the need for training deep learning models on smaller datasets.
+- Data Privacy: Privacy in computer vision is becoming a key issue and further complicating data collection.
+Consumer data usage to train machine learning models is limited by regulations such as the EU General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA).
+The extent to which real-world data can be gathered is limited, driving the need for training deep learning models on smaller datasets.

 What Makes Image Recognition Difficult?

-In classic recognition tasks, for example, to recognize cat versus dog examples, the image recognition software must overcome issues of lighting, occlusion (partially hidden objects), background, scale, angle, and more.
+In classic recognition tasks, the image recognition software must overcome issues of lighting, occlusion (partially hidden objects), background, scale, angle, and more.
 The task of data augmentation is to create instances of these translational invariances and add them to the dataset so that the resulting model will perform well despite these challenges.

 Cutting-edge algorithms like the Segment Anything Model (SAM) from Meta AI introduced a new method for recognizing objects and images without additional training, using a zero-shot generalization segmentation system.
 This makes it possible to cut out any object in any image, and do so with a single click.